ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 - Docs
 ---

-The supported statements in ByteHouse are similar to ClickHouse, but it is still recommended to follow the ByteHouse manual to ensure proper use.
-Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.tech/docs/en/sql-reference/statements/) but have been adapted and modified to work in ByteHouse.
+The supported statements in ByConity are similar to ClickHouse, but it is still recommended to follow the ByConity manual to ensure proper use.
+Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.tech/docs/en/sql-reference/statements/) but have been adapted and modified to work in ByConity.
 [block:callout]
 {
   "type": "info",